-The primary risk we believe we are exposed to is interest rate risk.
+We believe that interest rate risk is the primary risk to which we are exposed.
 Because we borrow money to make investments, our net investment is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest those funds.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
 We use a combination of debt and equity capital to finance our investing activities.
-We may use interest rate risk management techniques from time to time to limit our exposure to interest rate fluctuations; however, we did not use any for the six months ended March 31, 2013 and 2012.
+We use interest rate risk management techniques from time to time to limit our exposure to interest rate fluctuations; however, we did not use any for the nine months ended June 30, 2013 and 2012.
 Such techniques may include various interest rate hedging activities to the extent permitted by the 1940 Act.